lace/polliwog/README.md

 2D and 3D computational geometry library which scales from prototyping to production.

-Includes geometric operations, transforms, and primitives like planes, polygonal chains, and axis-aligned bounding boxes.
-Lightweight and pure Python/NumPy.
+Includes vectorized geometric operations, transforms, and primitives like planes, polygonal chains, and axis-aligned bounding boxes.
+Implemented in pure Python/NumPy.
+Lightweight and fast.

 The goals of this project are: